 Why wear cycling sunglasses?
 Besides looking good (or goofy, eye of the beholder and all that), cycling sunglasses shield your eyes from bright sunlight and harmful UV rays, and also offer protection from the wind, rain, dust, grit and bugs that can impair your vision.
+We've rounded up the best cycling sunglasses you can buy today.

 Cycling eyewear's not just for looking cool; it protects your eyes from harmful UV light and flying insects, dust and other crud.